-Submit 2 identical sets of Illustrations.
-All Illustrations must be submitted in a finished form that is ready for reproduction.
-Line figures should be professionally drawn and printed on a 600 DPI or better printer; freehand and type-written lettering is unacceptable.
-Instead of original drawings, radiographs, ECG, and other materials, send unmounted glossy black and white photographic prints measuring 8 cm (l-column width of SMJ) but no larger than 16 cm (2-column width of SMJ).
-A separate print is required for each figure part.
-Authors will be asked to replace poor quality Illustrations.
-The Editorial Board reserves the right to trim Illustrations to a size compatible with the description in the text.
+Line figures should be professionally drawn and submitted electronically, or scanned using a 600 DPI (or better) printer; freehand and type-written lettering are unacceptable.
+A separate image is required for each figure part.
+Authors will be asked to replace poor quality illustrations.
+The Editorial Board reserves the right to trim illustrations to a size compatible with the description in the text.

-Letters, numbers and symbols should be clear and even throughout and of sufficient size so that when they are reduced for publication, each item will be legible.
+Letters, numbers and symbols should be clear and even throughout and of sufficient size so that when they are reduced in size for publication, each item will be legible.